yingyingxu-kyo/virology_likelihood_free_inference_BOLFI/README.md

-This folder contains the code used in the project “Sample Efficient Likelihood-Free Inference for Virus Dynamics with Different Types of Experiments” by Yingying Xu and Ulpu Remes.
+This folder contains the code used in the project “Sample Efficient Likelihood-Free Inference for Virus Dynamics with Different Types of Experiments” by Yingying Xu.
 Paper: https://doi.org/10.48550/arXiv.2508.11042